2014 Russian annexation of Crimea

-In February and March 2014, Russia invaded the Crimean Peninsula, part of Ukraine, and then annexed it.
-This took place in the relative power vacuum immediately following the Revolution of Dignity.
-It marked the beginning of the Russo-Ukrainian War.
+In February and March 2014, Russia invaded the Crimean Peninsula of Ukraine, occupied it, and then annexed it after an illegitimate referendum.
+This took place amid the uncertainty that immediately followed Ukraine's Revolution of Dignity.
+The invasion marked the beginning of the Russo-Ukrainian war.
+Crimea's annexation has been described as an instance of modern Russian imperialism.
+It was the first time since World War II that a European country had annexed part of another, and some analysts see the annexation as the beginning of a Second Cold War between Russia and the West.

-The events in Kyiv that ousted Ukrainian president Viktor Yanukovych on 22 February 2014 sparked both pro-Russian and anti-separatism demonstrations in Crimea.
+The events in Kyiv that ousted Ukrainian president Viktor Yanukovych on 22 February 2014 sparked both pro- and anti-separatist demonstrations in Crimea.
 At the same time, Russian president Vladimir Putin told his security chiefs to begin work on "returning Crimea to Russia".
-On 27 February, Russian special forces without insignia seized strategic sites across Crimea.
-Russia at first denied involvement, but Putin later admitted that they were Russian troops.
+On 27 February, Russian special forces without insignia began seizing strategic sites across Crimea.
+Russia denied involvement at the time, but Putin later admitted that they were Russian troops.
 As the armed men occupied Crimea's parliament, it dismissed the Crimean government, installed the pro-Russian Aksyonov government, and announced a referendum on Crimea's status.
-The referendum was held under Russian occupation and, according to the Russian-installed authorities, the result was overwhelmingly in favor of joining Russia.
+The referendum was held under Russian occupation and did not have an option to keep the status quo.
+According to the Russian-installed authorities, the result was overwhelmingly in favor of joining Russia.
 The next day, 17 March 2014, Crimea's authorities declared independence and requested to join Russia.
-Russia formally incorporated Crimea on 18 March 2014 as the Republic of Crimea and federal city of Sevastopol.
-Following the annexation, Russia militarized the peninsula and warned against any outside intervention.
+Russia incorporated Crimea on 18 March 2014 as the Republic of Crimea and federal city of Sevastopol.
+Russia also claimed an exclusive economic zone in the Black Sea around Crimea.
+This zone is three times bigger than the peninsula and holds vast natural gas and oil reserves.
+Russia militarized the peninsula and warned against any intervention.

-Ukraine and many other countries condemned the annexation and consider it to be a violation of international law and Russian agreements safeguarding the territorial integrity of Ukraine.
-The annexation led to the other members of the G8 suspending Russia from the group and introducing sanctions.
-The United Nations General Assembly also rejected the referendum and annexation, adopting a resolution affirming the "territorial integrity of Ukraine within its internationally recognised borders", and referring to the Russian action as a "temporary occupation".
+Ukraine and many other countries condemned the annexation as breaking international law and Russian agreements to respect the territorial integrity of Ukraine.
+The United Nations General Assembly rejected the referendum and annexation, adopting a resolution affirming the "territorial integrity of Ukraine within its internationally recognised borders", and deeming Crimea to be under Russian occupation.
+The other members of the G8 suspended Russia from the group and imposed sanctions on Russia.
+NATO also suspended co-operation with Russia.

-The Russian government opposes the "annexation" label, with Putin defending the referendum as complying with the principle of the self-determination of peoples.
+The Russian government opposes the "annexation" label, with Putin defending the referendum as complying with the principle of the self-determination.
+In his speech marking the annexation, Putin said Crimea had always been Russian and should never have become part of an independent Ukraine.